Dawn Stensland-Mendte: Philadelphia

 Stensland-Mendte is best known for her anchoring in Philadelphia.
 From 1997 to 2000, she co-anchored the 5 and 6 o'clock newscasts with Ukee Washington and Larry Kane at KYW-TV, CBS's Philadelphia outlet.
 While she was at KYW-TV, Stensland-Mendte also co-hosted CBS News Saturday Morning with Russ Mitchell.
 In 2000, she was hired by WTXF-TV, the Fox owned and operated station in Philadelphia, to be the main anchor.
-Stensland-Mendte anchored the award winning, top rated 10 o'clock newscast for nearly a decade.
+Stensland-Mendte anchored the award-winning, top rated 10 o'clock newscast for nearly a decade.

 Since 2010, Stensland-Mendte has been the TV spokesperson for Dreambaby child safety products, manufactured by the Australian Company Tee-Zed.
 In September, 2012, Stensland-Mendte started hosting her own talk show, "A New Dawn," on WMCN-TV, a ShopHQ-affiliated station with studios in Cherry Hill, New Jersey, a suburb of Philadelphia.
 In March, 2013 WMCN changed the name of the show to simply "Dawn."

 Stensland-Mendte is now heard on WPHT talk radio as the news anchor of the Rich Zeoli morning show, and hosting the 10 a.m. to noon slot.
 She can also be seen as a featured reporter and host on Jersey Matters, a public affairs show at WJLP-TV in Freehold, New Jersey.

-Scandal

-Stensland-Mendte's husband Larry Mendte co-anchored at KYW-TV with Alycia Lane when she was fired for striking a New York City woman police officer and calling her a "dyke bitch" in December, 2007.
-Lane then complained to the FBI that Mendte was looking at her emails.
-Mendte pleaded guilty to one federal charge and admitted to a physical romance with Lane while his wife was going through a difficult pregnancy.
-He ended the romance when his wife found racy emails from Lane to Mendte.

-In a public statement, Mendte says Lane then tried to get him fired and he looked at her emails to defend himself.
-These details were reported on newscasts that Stensland-Mendte anchored.
-When Mendte was sentenced, Dawn Stensland-Mendte took the stand, looked at Lane and said "there is nothing but sadness in our house."
-The scandal was front page news in Philadelphia for more than a year and Stensland-Mendte was praised for her courage and for standing by her husband.